 With direct marketing, you likely have a benchmark success rate from previous similar campaigns that you base your goals on, and you try to optimise it through various strategies, whether by trying to offer the best deals or by using behavioural tactics.

 One of the most successful ways to optimise your direct marketing results is with machine learning.
 Implementing a machine learning approach in your direct marketing efforts is sure to result in improved conversion rates.
-In this blog, we discuss using machine learning for direct marketing in finer detail.

 As the pressure of intensifying competition mounts every day, companies must look to boost customer loyalty, considering that it costs five times as much to onboard a customer than it is to retain one.
 And with consumer influence now stronger than ever, businesses that fail to respond to their customers’ needs will feel the impact on their sales figures.
 A recent study by Bain & Company revealed a 10% increase in customer retention levels results in a 30% increase in the value of a company, and a 5% increase in customer retention rates increases profits by between 25 and 95%.

-Central to this is the pervasiveness of the social, mobile, analytics and cloud era that is redefining traditional retail models that place the consumer at centre-stage.
+Central to this is the pervasiveness of the social, mobile, analytics and cloud era that is redefining traditional retail models that place the consumer at centre stage.

 It seems that the key to achieving a competitive edge in the modern age is to identify opportunities that enable the shift toward customer-focused and data-driven business models.